rebcabin/masr/specs.md

 by Stimulated emission of Radiation."
 It is a work-in-progress, intended eventually to replace the aging ASDL with by a more precise and discriminating type system.
-ASR in MASR:

-* is less ambiguous than ASDL; For example, we distinguish names of programs from names of functions.
-In ASDL, they're both just
+* MASR is less ambiguous than ASDL; For example,
+  MASR distinguishes names of programs from names of functions.
+In ASDL, they're both just `identifier`.
-  `identifier`.

-* is more explicit than ASDL.
-For example, in MASR, we can say that an argument list may have no more than a certain number of arguments.
+* MASR is more explicit than ASDL.
+For example, we can say in MASR an argument list may have no more than a certain number of arguments.

-* has finer-grained, less overloaded specs, e.g.
-  `symbol` is separate from `symbol_table`, `symbol-ref`
+* MASR is more precise and less overloaded.
+For example, `symbol` is separate from
+  `symbol_table`, `symbol-ref` in MASR.

-* exposes secret semantics currently expressed only in the current C++ implementation, lifting them into the specification level
+* MASR exposes secret semantics that ASDL cannot
+* express.
+TODO: example.

-Until MASR is integrated, it will have a legacy back channel.
-The legacy back channel writes out types in ASDL format given MASR instances.
-Such will help us debug MASR and ensure it fulfills existing contracts.
+Until MASR is integrated, it will have a legacy back-channel.
+The legacy back-channel writes types in ASDL format from MASR instances.

-We begin with a summary of the full ASDL specification, or, at least, a snapshot of it: https://github.com/rebcabin/masr/blob/main/ASR_2023_APR_06_snapshot.asdl
+We begin with a summary of a snapshot of the full

-### 2.1.1.
+ASDL specification:
+https://github.com/rebcabin/masr/blob/main/ASR_2023_APR_06_snapshot.asdl

+## 2.2.
 Terms (Nodes) in the ASDL Grammar

-i.e., things to the left of equals signs:
+Terms are items to the left of equals signs:

 ```c